- Download our Moving to Sweden Guide (PDF)

 Job market in Sweden

-As can be expected from a country with universal social benefits, the workforce in Sweden is highly-skilled, with roughly a third of employees having some degree of tertiary education.
-Nearly 50 percent of the country's output and exports are accounted for by the engineering sector, followed closely by the telecommunications, pharmaceutical and automotive sectors.
+As can be expected from a country with universal social benefits, the workforce in Sweden is highly skilled, with roughly a third of employees having some degree of tertiary education.
+Nearly half of the country's output and exports are accounted for by the engineering sector, followed closely by the telecommunications, pharmaceutical and automotive sectors.

 Expats wanting to work in Sweden should have at least a basic knowledge of the language.
 Most jobs require fluency in Swedish, with the exception being large multinationals that use English as their corporate language, most of which are located in Stockholm.

 International companies are therefore often an expat's most likely opportunity for employment.
 That said, companies are more inclined to hire non-Swedish-speaking expats if the potential employee at least shows an interest in learning and would, at the minimum, be able to understand what is said around the water cooler.